cardmeister/cardmeister.github.io/README.md

 Using a [LZMA compressor](http://lzma-js.github.io/LZMA-JS/demos/advanced_demo.html) that **148** KB can be reduced to **55 KB**
 You then need to transport it over HTTP as Base64 making it 67 KB
-And the Browser needs to decompress the data which takes a hefty 200ms
+And the Browser needs to decompress the data which takes a hefty 200ms (and a 6.9KB decoder)

-Version 1 did de-compression and lazy loaded all 12 court images.
+Version 0 did LZMA de-compression and lazy loaded all 12 court images.

 Since gzip is a similar compression (over the whole file)
-there is only a gain on really-really slow 3G connections (download takes 5 instead of 6 seconds)
+there is only a gain on slow 3G connections (download takes 3.1 seconds instead of 3.3 seconds)

 <hr>